ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/cell-rendering/index.md

 |             field: 'name',
 |             cellRenderer: undefined,
 |         },
-|         // 2 - String - The name of a cell renderer registered with the grid.
+|         // 2 - String - The name of a Cell Component registered with the grid.
 |         {
 |             field: 'age',
 |             cellRenderer: 'agGroupCellRenderer',